Zarlex/live-cloud-player/README.md

 [![Cloud Player Teaser](./src/assets/cover.jpg)](https://live.cloud-player.io)

-This is 22h hackathon project created at [ValHacks 2018](http://best.dtu.dk/hackathon/).
+This is a 22h hackathon project created at [ValHacks 2018](http://best.dtu.dk/hackathon/).
 Browse the world and see all the livevideos that are broadcasted nearby the location on YouTube.

 [Start the App](https://live.cloud-player.io)